 During Ramadan sleep patterns can be disrupted in all dimensions, including length, quality, continuity and consistency.

-Dr Nasr Al Jafari warns that missing out on sleep will increase stress levels and hunger cravings.
+Dr Nasr Al Jafari, functional medicine practitioner at DNA Health and Wellness Center in Dubai, warns that missing out on sleep will increase stress levels and hunger cravings.

 That’s why he recommends implementing a routine of keeping to a period of restfulness overnight and adopting the habit of catch-up naps in the day to alleviate any sleep deficit.

-If you can’t get in your regular workouts, Dr Al Jafari recommends sticking to short bursts – movement snacks – and aiming to get them outdoors.
+If you haven’t been able to get in regular workouts during Ramadan, Dr Al Jafari recommends switching to short bursts – movement snacks – and aiming to get them outdoors.

 They can be as simple as walking, doing some stretches or doing short bursts of body weight exercises.